prathamesonar/To-Do-App/README.md

 In the project directory, you can run the following commands:

 -   `npm run dev`: Runs the app in development mode.
 Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
--   `npm run build`: Builds the app for production to the `dist` folder.
--   `npm run lint`: Lints the project files using ESLint.
--   `npm run preview`: Serves the production build locally for preview.

 ---